Are you one of those people who “can’t cook” anything without instructions on the package?

 Allergic to peanuts?
 Try another nut butter or seed butter!
 I’ve made it with tahini (sesame butter) several times, and although the flavor is definitely different, it’s still scrumptious!

 - Apple cider vinegar, rice wine vinegar, and/or lime juice.

 - Garlic.
 You can use fresh cloves of garlic, crushed or minced; preserved minced garlic from a jar; garlic powder; or granulated garlic.

 - Honey (use the code Katie15 for 15% off at that site!)or sugar.

 - Hot pepper sauce, paste, or flakes; or ground cayenne pepper – This is required for the spicy kick, but if you don’t like hot-spicy food, you can make a very flavorful sauce without it.

-- Sesame oil or coconut oil – This adds fat but improves flavor and texture.
+- Sesame oil or coconut oil (use the code STEWARDSHIP for 10% off at that site) – This adds fat but improves flavor and texture.
 If you’re allergic to both of these oils, I would just leave out the oil and add more juice or water.